 Again, there will be no problem packing mechanical pens in either your carry on or checked bags and bringing them on your next flight.

-Can You Bring Ink on a Plane?
+You Can Bring Ink on a Plane

 You are allowed to bring ink on a plane in both your carry on and checked bags.